Hear the Pitch

 - Provide financial support to accelerate PFC’s growth to additional communities in India and eventually throughout Asia

-Plastics For Change has onboarded over 200 informal waste workers and mobilized 40 tons of plastic in its pilots.
+Plastics For Change has onboarded over 250 informal waste workers in India—helping them receive fair wages and safer working conditions—and mobilized 40 tons of plastic in its pilots.

-On average, the quality assurance process increases the value of the plastic 20 to 30 percent.
+On average, the quality assurance process increases the value of the plastic by 20 to 30 percent.